zydezu/mpvconfig/README.md

 # Updates

+### 2023-12-16

+- Edited video info formatting
+- When playing YouTube videos, information like views, likes and dislikes are added to the window title

 ### 2023-12-13

 - Fixed a bug with `user_opts.dynamictitle` in [modernx.lua](https://github.com/zydezu/mpvconfig/blob/main/scripts/modernx.lua) not properly updating the title when switching video in a playlist